-- Vaccine doses are only considered valid if administered according to the most recent version of the Recommended Immunization Schedules for Persons Aged 0 Through 18 Years or the Catch-up Immunization Schedule for Persons Aged 4 Months through 18 Years Who Start Late or Who Are More Than 1 Month Behind, as published by the Advisory Committee on Immunization Practices. - $extbf{ iny Vaccine}$ doses administered ≤ 4 days before the minimum interval or age are valid (grace period).
-Doses administered ≥ 5 days earlier than the minimum interval or age are not valid doses and should be repeated as age-appropriate.
-If MMR and Varicella are not given on the same day, the doses must be separated by at least 28 days with no grace period. - ≤ For additional information please refer to the Ohio Administrative Code 5101:2-12-37 for Child Care, Head Start, Pre-School and the Ohio Revised Code 3313.67 and 3313.671 for School Attendance and the ODH Director's Journal Entry (available at www.odh.ohio.gov, Click on "I" and then "Immunization" and then "Required Vaccines for Childcare and School").
-These documents list required and recommended immunizations and indicate exemptions to immunizations. - Please contact the Ohio Department of Health Immunization Program at (800) 282-0546 or (614) 466-4643 with questions or concerns.
+$[\]leq$ Vaccine doses administered \leq 4 days before the minimum interval or age are valid (grace period).
+Doses administered \geq 5 days earlier than the minimum interval or age are not valid doses and should be repeated as age-appropriate.
+If MMR and Varicella are not given on the same day, the doses must be separated by at least 28 days with no grace period.

+[➡] For additional information please refer to the Ohio Administrative Code 5101:2-12-37 for Child Care, Head Start, Pre-School and the Ohio Revised Code 3313.67 and 3313.671 for School Attendance and the ODH Director's Journal Entry (available at www.odh.ohio.gov, Click on "I" and then "Immunization" and then "Required Vaccines for Childcare and School").
+These documents list required and recommended immunizations and indicate exemptions to immunizations.